Braves vs. Dodgers Player Props Betting Odds

 Acuna Stats

-- Acuna hopes to build on a four-game hitting streak in this matchup.
-In his last five games he is batting .435 with a double, two home runs, two walks and nine RBI.
+- Acuna hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is batting .522 with two doubles, three home runs, three walks and 10 RBI.

 Acuna Recent Games